ROSHAN-KHANDAGALE/Product_Management-CRUD/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine.
+- Required Packages are :
+  - For the Frontend side:
+    - Axios
+    - react-bootstrap
+  - For the Backend side:
+    - express
+    - cors
+    - mongoose
+    - nodemon
+    - body-parser (optional)
 - MongoDB instance running (locally or via a cloud provider like MongoDB Atlas).

 ### Clone the Repository